-- 1. Learn about the Ancestor of the Chinook people and how they were the ones that controlled all that happened on what now is known as the Lower Columbia River. - 2.
-Understand how colonialism changed the ways of the Chinook people and lessened their bond with Chinook taboos. - 3.
-Hear stories of Chinook People today and their efforts to bond with their Ancestors. - 4.
-Learn how Chinook today continue the unfinished work that began with the signing of the 1851 treaties!
-How chinook has suffered over the years without the promises of those treaties! - 5.
+- 1. Learn about the Ancestor of the Chinook tilixam prior to non-Native contact.
+And how mother earth provided for them - 2.
+Understand how colonialism changed the ways of the Chinook tilixam and lessened their bond with Chinook taboos. - 3.
+Hear stories of Chinook tilixam today and their efforts to bond with their Ancestors. - 4.
+Learn how Chinook continue their efforts to reconnect with Grandmother Earth and the gifts of food and medicines she provides.

+- 5. Learn how Chinook today continue the unfinished work that began with the signing of the 1851 treaties!
+How chinook has suffered over the years without the promises of those treaties! - 6.
 Chinook Justice Now